-As China's most international and diversified bank, Bank of China provides a comprehensive range of financial services to customers across the Chinese mainland, Hong Kong, Macau, Taiwan and 36 overseas countries.
+As China's most international and diversified bank, the Bank provides a comprehensive range of financial services to customers across the Chinese mainland, Hong Kong, Macau, Taiwan and 37 countries.
 The Bank's core business is commercial banking, including corporate banking, personal banking and financial markets services.
 BOC International Holdings Limited, a wholly owned subsidiary, is the Bank's investment banking arm.
-Bank of China Group Insurance Company Limited and Bank of China Insurance Company Limited, wholly owned subsidiaries, run the Bank's insurance business.
+Bank of China Group Insurance Company Limited and Bank of China Insurance Company Limited, both wholly owned subsidiaries, run the Bank's insurance business.
 Bank of China Group Investment Limited, a wholly owned subsidiary, undertakes the Bank's direct investment and investment management business.
 Bank of China Investment Management Co., Ltd., a controlled subsidiary, operates the Bank's fund management business.
 BOC Aviation Pte.
 Ltd., a wholly owned subsidiary, is in charge of the Bank's aircraft leasing business.

 Bank of China has upheld the spirit of “pursuing excellence” throughout its hundred-year history.
 With adoration of the nation in its soul, integrity as its backbone, reform and innovation as its path forward and “people first” as its guiding principle, the Bank has built up an excellent brand image that is widely recognised within the industry and by its customers.
 Faced with new historic opportunities, the Bank will meet its social responsibilities, strive for excellence, and make further contributions to achieving the China Dream and the great rejuvenation of the Chinese nation.